 - Ask strategic only questions—Much of the outcome from strategic planning sessions

 stems from the questions you ask.
 If you ask tactical questions, you’ll get tactical answers.
 So rather than spend your time on those issues, make sure you ask big picture questions.
-For a list of good strategic questions to ask at your planning session, click here.

 - Hire an outside facilitator—Okay, I’m biased on this point.
 But it is so true.
 A gifted facilitator will know and note when something that is said is tactical in nature.
 Then he or she will steer the conversation back to the strategic.
 Trying to guide the conversation yourself without an outside facilitator is difficult to do.